Clay Matthews Jr.

-William Clay Matthews Jr. (born March 15, 1956) is a former American football linebacker who played for the Cleveland Browns and the Atlanta Falcons of the National Football League (NFL).
-He was drafted in the first round by the Cleveland Browns and played in 278 games over 19 NFL seasons, which initially ranked him at number 17 among most games played (currently at number 21, see List of NFL players by games played).
-Matthews had 1,561 tackles in his career, unofficially the third most in NFL history trailing Jessie Tuggle and Ray Lewis.
+William Clay Matthews Jr. (born March 15, 1956) is an American former professional football linebacker who played 19 seasons in the National Football League (NFL), primarily for the Cleveland Browns.
+He played college football for the USC Trojans and was selected in the first round of the 1978 NFL draft by the Browns.
+Matthews played in 278 games, which initially ranked him at number 17 among most games played (currently at number 25, see List of NFL players by games played).

-He is the father of Clay Matthews III, an All-Pro linebacker and Super Bowl Champion, and Casey Matthews, a former American football linebacker; brother of Hall of Fame offensive lineman Bruce Matthews.
+Matthews is the father of Clay Matthews III, an All-Pro linebacker and Super Bowl Champion, and Casey Matthews, a former American football linebacker; brother of Hall of Fame offensive lineman Bruce Matthews.

 Early life and college

 Matthews was born into a football family.
 His father, Clay Matthews Sr., played for the NFL in the 1950s.
-Matthews graduated from New Trier East High School in Winnetka, Illinois, in 1974.
-Matthews and his brother Bruce both attended college at the University of Southern California (USC), where both played on the USC Trojans football team.
+In 1974, Matthews graduated from New Trier East High School in Winnetka, Illinois.
+He and his younger brother, Bruce, both attended college at the University of Southern California, where both played on the USC Trojans football team.

 Professional career

-Matthews was drafted by the Cleveland Browns with the 12th pick in the first round of the 1978 NFL Draft.
-Matthews was a four-time selection for the Pro Bowl with the Browns and was a cornerstone of the defense for well over a decade.
+Matthews was drafted by the Cleveland Browns with the 12th pick in the first round of the 1978 NFL draft.
+He was a four-time selection for the Pro Bowl with the Browns and was a cornerstone of the defense for well over a decade.
 In 1984, Matthews recorded 12.0 sacks.
 He was present at some infamous Browns playoff losses during the 1980s, known as Red Right 88 (1981), The Drive (1987), and The Fumble (1988), which stopped those Browns teams from potentially advancing to the Super Bowl.
 One of his most memorable moments as a Brown was in a playoff game against the Bills on January 6, 1990.
 With only seconds left in the fourth quarter and the Bills at the Browns' 11-yard line, Matthews intercepted a pass (at the one-yard line) thrown by Bills quarterback Jim Kelly to seal a Cleveland victory.
 After the 1993 season, Matthews signed with the Atlanta Falcons.
-In 1995, at the age of 39, Matthews started all 16 games for the Falcons, and set a record as the oldest player to record a sack at the age of 40 years, 282 days.
+In 1995, at the age of 39, Matthews started all 16 games for the Falcons and set a record as the oldest player to record a sack at the age of 40 years, 282 days.

 Matthews was named the AFC Defensive Player of the Week twice on the Cleveland Browns (Week 12, 1984 and Week 9, 1991).
-Matthews and his son, Clay Matthews III, are the only father-son tandem to be named Defensive Player of the Week in the NFL.
+Matthews and his son, Clay III, are the only father-son tandem to be named Defensive Player of the Week in the NFL.

+In 2022, the Professional Football Researchers Association named Matthews to the PFRA Hall of Very Good Class of 2022.